 Chubbuck is a somewhat small city located in the state of Idaho.
 With a population of 15,316 people and two constituent neighborhoods, Chubbuck is the 16th largest community in Idaho.

 Chubbuck is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chubbuck is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Chubbuck who work in office and administrative support (18.08%), healthcare (6.97%), and sales jobs (6.72%).
+There are especially a lot of people living in Chubbuck who work in office and administrative support (16.41%), management occupations (8.70%), and healthcare (7.72%).

-The per capita income in Chubbuck in 2010 was $21,496, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $85,984 for a family of four.
+The per capita income in Chubbuck in 2010 was $23,885, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
+This equates to an annual income of $95,540 for a family of four.
 However, Chubbuck contains both very wealthy and poor people as well.

 Chubbuck is a somewhat ethnically-diverse city.
 The people who call Chubbuck home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chubbuck residents report their race to be White, followed by Native American.
-Important ancestries of people in Chubbuck include German, Irish, European, and Danish.
+The greatest number of Chubbuck residents report their race to be White, followed by Asian.
+Chubbuck also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.21% of the city’s residents.
+Important ancestries of people in Chubbuck include English, German, Irish, Scottish, and Danish.

 The most common language spoken in Chubbuck is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.